Dica-Developer/generator-node-webkit/README.md

 [Zack Lalanne](https://github.com/zlalanne "zlalanne")

-for helping to make it easy to develope cross platform apps.
+for helping to make it easy to develop cross platform apps.

 ## License